Event-Management-Ticketing-System-EMTS/Event-Management-Ticketing-System/README.md

 ---

 ### Tips
--All PNGs will **display directly on GitHub**.
+- All PNGs will **display directly on GitHub**.
--Clicking any SVG link opens a **zoomable version** for clarity.
+- Clicking any SVG link opens a **zoomable version** for clarity.
--Make sure your files are inside `docs/diagrams/` exactly as named above.
+- Make sure your files are inside `docs/diagrams/` exactly as named above.

 ## 🗄️ Database Schema & Relationships